net300/steam-installer/README.md

 first make sure you have the winget;
 if you want to install the steam;
-press y
+press Y;
-if not you can press what you want
+if not you can press what you want to install;